YussefShell/Business_Forecasting_Python/GuideThrough.md

 ## **Conclusion**

-The SARIMAX model successfully captured the key patterns in Adidas' quarterly revenue, providing useful predictions for future performance.
-The results suggest that Adidas' sales will continue to grow over the next two years, with notable seasonal variations.
-Future improvements could involve exploring other models like **LSTM** or **Prophet**, and experimenting with rolling window forecasting techniques to further enhance predictive accuracy.
+The SARIMAX model provides a robust fit for Adidas' quarterly sales revenue data, capturing both the long-term trend and seasonal fluctuations.
+The predictions suggest positive growth for Adidas over the next two years, with revenue expected to rise consistently despite seasonal dips.
+While the model struggles with sudden shocks (e.g., pandemic-related dips), it remains useful for strategic planning.